Maronite Catholic Archeparchy of Cyprus

 The Archeparchy of Cyprus (Latin: Archeparchy Cyprensis Maronitarum) is a seat of the Maronite Church immediately subject to the Holy See.
 It is currently ruled by Archeparch Selim Jean Sfeir.

 Territory and statistics

-The archeparchy extends its jurisdiction over all the faithful Maronites of the island of Cyprus.
-Its arcieparchial seat is the city of Nicosia, where is located the Our Lady of Grace Cathedral (Nicosia).
+The archeparchy has jurisdiction over all the faithful Maronites of the island of Cyprus.
+Its arcieparchial seat is the city of Nicosia, where the Our Lady of Grace Cathedral is located.

 The archeparchy at the end of 2013 out of a population of 838,897 people had 10,400 baptized, corresponding to 1.2% of the total.
 Its territory is divided into 12 parishes.